Code-Institute-Submissions/TVreview/README.md

 ### Design
 #### Fonts
 The text is a little archaic in style to signify going back to basics- a recommendation from a friend as oppose to modern data laden websites.
+The main text is Xanh Mono.
+The review text is Caveat.
+This looks more like handwriting as if the user has hand written it.
 #### Colours
 A lot of the popular tv series have mystery and twists involved.
 The design is dark to signify mystery.
 The alert font was initially red but changed to green as the alert does not always mean something bad.
 Some colour added to the buttons, e.g. the login button to make them stand out more.